A 5-day yogic and meditative retreat based on Mindfulness principles

 Retreat Facilitators – Damalaya Agnijanma, Elizabeth St John Ives, Jocelyn Kennedy, Amrita Bhakti

 Damalaya Agnijanma has always had a deep and abiding passion for the well-being of humans.
 Having studied in spiritual institutions around the world, she is now a Tushita Mystery School facilitator, encouraging people to understand their own inherent life-value and feel the confidence that comes when we breathe back into the source of ourselves.
-Her intuitive empathy and compassionate humour offer supportive and inspiring company on the path of relaxation into the natural state.
+Her intuitive empathy and compassionate humour offer supportive and inspiring company on the path of restoring ourselves to our natural state.

 Elizabeth St John-Ives is an experienced chef and has a Masters degree in human development, however much more importantly, she is undertaking a raw and uncompromising exploration of existence as a human.
 She undoubtedly knows that humans naturally are vital, spontaneous, wonderfully erratic…mirroring all other life forms in these qualities.
 She is exploring in a non-theoretical way (in a lived way) why we are typically living in dull, repetitive, robot-like ways, rather than living our natural, easeful, vital disposition which is full of constant wonder at existence itself.